sgogithub/magento_dua/README.md

 ## this is magento dua espay plugin
-under development be ready for it
+under development  be ready for it soon